NNPDF/nnpdf/doc/sphinx/source/tutorials/thcov_tutorial.rst

 .. _thcov_tutorial:

 How to include a theory covariance matrix in a fit
 ==================================================

 This section details how to include :ref:`scale variation covariance matrices (covmats) <vptheorycov-index>` in a PDF fit.
-At the present time this can only be done at next-to-leading order (NLO), for which the central theory is :ref:`theory 163 <theory-indexes>`.
+This can only be done with specific theories for which the theory uncertainties are defined.

 First, decide which theory covmat you want
 ------------------------------------------